Grounding Text-to-Image Diffusion Models for Controlled High-Quality Image Generation

-ObjectDiffusion is similar to ControlNet in that they both freeze the pretrained SD model and fine-tune a parallel network to adapt to a new control layout.
-Also, both use zero-convolutional layers to connect the trainable network with the frozen baseline network.
-However, ObjectDiffusion and ControlNet differ in various aspects.
-First, ControlNet fine-tunes an exact copy of the locked SD blocks, while ObjectDiffusion modifies the cloned SD blocks with a gated self-attention mechanism which enables the integration of the grounding features.
-Second, ControlNet adds the extracted condition features to the visual features and injects the concatenated features into the first trainable SD encoder only.
+ObjectDiffusion is similar to ControlNet in that both freeze the pretrained SD model and fine-tune a parallel network to adapt to a new control layout.
+Additionally, both use zero-convolution layers to connect the trainable network with the frozen baseline network.
+However, ObjectDiffusion and ControlNet differ in several key aspects.
+First, ControlNet fine-tunes an exact copy of the locked SD blocks, whereas ObjectDiffusion modifies the cloned SD blocks by incorporating a gated self-attention mechanism that enables the integration of grounding features.
+Second, ControlNet adds the extracted conditional features to the visual features and injects the concatenated features into only the first trainable encoder of the U-Net \cite{ronneberger2015u}.
 In contrast, ObjectDiffusion implements a multi-scale control injection, where the control features are injected into each of the encoder layers and the middle layer of GroundNet.
-The multi-scale control injection strategy reinforces the control signal and is shown to produce a superior output compared with the standard single injection \cite{zhao2024uni}.
-Finally, ControlNet processes the control input using an auxiliary convolutional network.
-Conversely, ObjectDiffusion processes the condition input via CLIP text encoder and Fourier Embedder as laid out in Section \ref{sec:Fusing-Conditional-Entities-Overview}.
-It is worth noting that the object detection layout presented in Section \ref{sec:Entity-Grounding-Layout} is not among the supported control layouts by the original ControlNet.
+The multi-scale control injection strategy amplifies the control signal and has been shown to produce more precise outputs compared to single injection \cite{zhao2024uni}.
+Finally, ControlNet processes the control input using an auxiliary convolution network.
+In contrast, ObjectDiffusion processes the conditional input via the CLIP text encoder and Fourier Embedder, as presented in Section \ref{sec:Grounding-Method-Overview}.
+It is worth noting that the object detection layout outlined in Section \ref{sec:Entity-Grounding-Layout} is not among the control layouts supported by the original ControlNet.